RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/customize-install-directories.md

 - When you install with custom directories, the installation does not run as an RPM file.
 - If a `redislabs` directory already exists in the path that you specify, the installation fails.
 - All nodes in a cluster must be installed with the same file locations.
-- Custom installation directories are not supported for databases using Redis on Flash.
+- Custom installation directories are not supported for databases using Auto Tiering.
 {{< /note >}}

 You can specify these file locations: